DVCone/flutter_course/courses/Section 2.md

 &emsp;
 ## **15. Inheritance Class**
-Basically In heritance in how to make class code is more simple to understand and simple to use because this is part of OOP in dart.
+Basically Inheritance in how to make class code is more simple to understand and simple to use because this is part of OOP in dart.

-> [See example of without Inheritence on `test/S2 E15/noinheritence.dart`]
+> [See example of without Inheritance on `test/S2 E15/noinheritence.dart`]

-if you have unique data that need specific attribute, you must add it manualy to attribute class section also with it constructor, like below :
+if you have unique data that need specific attribute, you must add it manually to attribute class section also with it constructor, like below :

 ```dart
 class Animal {